adambard/learnxinyminutes-docs/haxe.html.markdown

            a representation of the expression as best it can.
 You can also concatenate strings with the "+" operator:
          */
-        trace(
-            " Integer: " + 10 +
-            " Float: " + 3.14 +
-            " Boolean: " + true
+        trace( " Integer: " + 10 + " Float: " + 3.14 + " Boolean: " + true);
-            );

         /*
-           Remember what I said about expressions needing semicolons?
-You can put more than one expression on a line if you want.
+           In Haxe, it's required to separate expressions in the same block with semicolons.
+But, you can put two expressions on one line:
          */
         trace('two expressions..'); trace('one line');